 Not bad at all…

 TPI was founded in 2003 by Dr. Greg Rose and golf pro Dave Philips and since then, TPI has studied thousands of golfers, both professionals and hobbyists.
-All those years of study have yielded a huge amount of data on players of Hang3all shapes, sizes, ages, and fitness levels.
+All those years of study have yielded a huge amount of data on players of all shapes, sizes, ages, and fitness levels.
 Using this data, TPI discovered that a properly functioning body allows a player to swing a golf club in the most efficient way possible.
 Additionally, TPI has analyzed how physical limitations in a player’s body can adversely affect the golf swing and potentially lead to injury.

 The TPI philosophy is that there is not one correct way to swing a golf club, but rather in an infinite number of swing styles.
 And that there is one efficient way for every player to swing and it is based on what the player can physically do.
 The most efficient swing is not the same for every golfer, because efficiency is unique to their body.